-Many of the childhood-onset intractable epilepsy conditions within the CBD expanded access program share considerable overlap with ASDs and these conditions often fall within the orphan disease space.
-Initial clinical observations from treating physicians suggest a potential role for cannabinoids in addressing problems associated with ASDs such as deficits in cognition, behavior, and communication.
+Many of the childhood-onset intractable epilepsy conditions within the expanded access program share considerable overlap with ASD and these conditions often fall within the orphan disease space.
+Initial clinical observations from treating physicians suggest a potential role for cannabinoids in addressing problems associated with ASD such as deficits in cognition, behavior, and communication.

-GW has evaluated the cannabinoids CBD and CBDV in both general and syndromic pre-clinical models of ASDs yielding promising signals on cognitive and social functioning endpoints as well as repetitive behaviors.
-These animal models include both genetically determined and chemically-induced models of neurobehavioral abnormalities, and include Rett syndrome and Fragile X syndrome among others.
+GW has evaluated the cannabinoids CBD and CBDV in both general and syndromic pre-clinical models of ASD yielding promising signals on cognitive and social functioning endpoints as well as repetitive behaviors.

-GW is expanding its clinical evaluation in Rett Syndrome to now include GW’s CBD oral solution.
+GW is continuing its clinical evaluation of CBD with a current focus on Rett Syndrome.
 The Company believes, based on promising pre-clinical data and observations from the Company’s pivotal and expanded access studies, that CBD offers potential in treating the non-seizure aspects of treatment-resistant epilepsy and commonly associated with ASD, such as cognitive deficits and behavioral challenges.
 These comorbidities are also typically seen in patients with Rett syndrome.
 GW considers its approved CBD formulation to be the most rapid development path for a potential treatment for patients with this challenging condition and is now recruiting a placebo-controlled Phase 3 trial.

 Neonatal Hypoxic-Ischemic Encephalopathy (NHIE)